BOOKS

 38.5 million plastic bottles are used every day in the UK

-A million plastic bottles are used per minute around the world
+million plastic bottles are used per minute around the world

 500 million plastic straws are used per year